Frances Helm: Early television

 Helm's first television appearance was for a program called Hollywood Screen Test during October 1950.
-She did an episode of Philco Television Playhouse in May 1951 followed by an episode of Kraft Television Theatre in November.
+She did an episode of The Philco Television Playhouse in May 1951 followed by an episode of Kraft Television Theatre in November.
 All of these programs were originally broadcast live from New York City, though the latter program was apparently recorded by kinescope and re-broadcast to the West Coast the following month.

 The following year she guest starred in episodes of Adventures of Ellery Queen and The Web, both thirty minute live broadcasts.
 The latter was also recorded by kinescope and re-broadcast in March 1952.
 Her third program in as many months was for Armstrong Circle Theater, another New York live broadcast.
 She did another The Web episode in March 1952, her first TV work alongside her then husband.

 Her 1952 performing year having been front-loaded with TV work during the first quarter, Helm did four weekly summer stock plays in Bangor, Maine during June, then one more Television Playhouse episode in November.

 She had little performing work in 1953: an uncredited bit part in Never Wave at a WAC, followed by a highly praised week playing "Stella Kowalski" in a stage production of A Streetcar Named Desire, another television episode, then four weeks reprising her roles in Detective Story and Mister Roberts.